Credit:(Photo: Oren Nahshon)

 David depicted his place in the world through an analogy, comparing himself to a nursing baby.
 Just as a baby is helpless and hungry without his mother, so too, David was vulnerable and lacking without divine assistance from God.
 David never thought that he was God; in fact, he knew that he was nothing without God.
 All that he had and all that he had become were the results of God’s kindness.

-This brief psalm ends with David’s injunction that we should put our trust in the Lord because it is only God Who can sustain us.
+This brief psalm ends with David’s injunction that we should put our trust in the Lord because only God can sustain us.
 David implied that we are all like nursing babies gaining nourishment from a loving mother.
 It is foolish to trust in anything else when everything that we could ever need is available from our loving Parent.

 The Jewish sages teach that “more than the baby wants to nurse, the mother wants to feed.”
 When a child wants to nurse, he feels hunger.
 But when a mother is ready to feed her child and she can’t, she feels pain.
 A mother wants nothing more than to nourish her hungry child.
 So, too, God wants us to be happy and satisfied.
 But we can only receive sustenance from God as we remain close to Him.